IyinOnaeko/InteractiveTrails/README.md

 - Foster healthy competition and encourage users to explore more trails.

 ## DevelopmentTeam
-This project will be executed by a proficient team of 5 individuals, each contributing their expertise in software engineering.
-The team is committed to delivering a high-quality interactive trail application for the VZTA company.
+This project was developed by a team of 5 individuals, each contributing their expertise in software engineering.
+We committed to delivering a good application for the Trails Company.

 ## AboutVZTA
-[VZTA](https://www.vzta.com/) is the visionary company behind this project, and we are enthusiastic about collaborating to create an innovative and engaging solution for towns and local businesses.
+[VZTA](https://www.vzta.com/) is the visionary company behind this project, and they are enthusiastic about collaborating to create an innovative and engaging solution for towns and local businesses.

-Let's embark on this trail of creativity and technology together!